adisposko/Film-Diary-Backend/README.md

 Film Diary Backend

 Practice project.
 Server-side ExpressJS app with MongoDB database.
-Associated browser-side React app "Film Diary" at https://github.com/adisposko/Film-Diary
+Corresponding browser-side React app "Film Diary" at https://github.com/adisposko/Film-Diary

 Functionality: Browser-side implements a diary of watched films.
 Server-side receives query to search films from limited database of 50 films, and returns an array of